MohShadid/Fx-deals/README.md

 or
         mvn spring-boot:run -Drun.arguments="spring.profiles.active=test"
 ```
-* Check the stdout or boot_example.log file to make sure no exceptions are thrown
+* Check the stdout or logs//FxDealsDemo.log file to make sure no exceptions are thrown

 Once the application runs you should see something like this